 Creating salary history records that are not based on salary grades

-If your organization does not use the employment history functionality or use salary grades and scales, or some employees are not on a salary grade, you must establish salaries by entering them, or you can import them.
+If your organisation does not use the employment history functionality or use salary grades and scales, or some employees are not on a salary grade, you must establish salaries by entering them, or you can import them.
 When you do this, you bypass the employment history functionality to create the salary.

 When you use an employment history record that does not include a salary grade and scale, you can create salary records and update the salary history for an employee by using the Salary Grades wizard available from Salary in the Employment History window.
 In this case, when the Salary Grade and Scale Point fields in the Employment History window are empty, you can set the notional full-time salary and salary.
 If the WTE operator you use in the WTE definition you specify in the Whole Time Equivalent field is Entered, you can also set the value for the notional WTE.
 You can then use Salary to apply the salary.

 When you establish a salary for employees that is not based on a salary grade and scale and you do not use the Salary Grades wizard, but you still use employment history records, on the Employment History window the WTE Actual field, and the Salary actual and notional fields remain at 0, because the employment history functionality is not used to establish the salary.
 You can establish the salary by using HR Record > Employment > Enter Salary or Personnel > Utilities > Apply Manual Salary or Payroll > Functions > Apply Manual Salary, or you can import the salary history details for employees by using Payroll > Functions > Global Salary Import.
 You can also use New, Edit, and Delete under Maintenance on the Salary History window to create and maintain salary history records.

 There are numerous parameters that impact the employment history functionality.
 For a list of those parameters and for information about them, refer to System Setup > Housekeeping > System Definitions > Employment.